 My last tip may seem obvious but it is foundational to both playing the game well and enjoying it.

 Many players go out on the soccer field and just expect to pass, tackle, shoot, score, run a little, and that’s about it.
 The referee can worry about the rules.
-But those same players can get caught out and be less effective as a soccer player because they’ve not understood what is required of them.
+But those same players can get caught out and be less effective as soccer players because they’ve not understood what is required of them.

 Take the time to read through the rules of soccer again.
-If it’s helpful, click here to check out my Simple and Easy to Understand Guide to the Rules of Soccer.
+If it’s helpful, check out my Simple and Easy to Understand Guide to the Rules of Soccer.
 As you go through it you may be surprised at some of the little details in rules that you hadn’t realized were there.
 I know I was when I did this recently and I’ve been playing and watching soccer for over 20 years!

 I really hope these 21 soccer tips have been helpful to you as you look to improve your own game and enjoy the beautiful game of soccer even more!